 California State Parks commemorates the 1864 establishment of the first state park in the world.
 On June 30, 1864, President Abraham Lincoln signed a bill granting 39,000 acres of Yosemite Valley and the Mariposa Big Tree Grove to the State of California.
 Never before had land been set aside to protect its natural state for the public to enjoy.
 This historic legislation was the beginning of not only the California State Park System, but the national park idea we know today.
 To learn more about our history, view our Timeline.

-As we commemorate our 150th birthday next year, we will be adding information, so please check back to see what is new during this exciting time in our history.
+As we commemorate our 150th birthday, we will continue to add information—so please check back to see what is new during this exciting time in our history.

 Wonder & Inspiration